Red Wines

 TEMP CHECK

-Good after about 20 minutes in the fridge
+A quick 20 minutes in the fridge before serving

 THE GOOD THINGS THEY DO